Aviral2002/PathPatrol_Maverick/README.md

 # PathPatrol_Maverick

 Well, this is bsically a obstacle avoiding and lane tracking vehicle.
-This was made as a mini project for college in a group of two, that is myself and my good friend Utsav Singh.
+This was made as a mini project in a group of two, that is myself and my good friend Utsav Singh.

 ## Complications